Email editors

 You can set specific conditions for every row so that it is shown only to a specific group of users.
 To do this, double-click on the relevant row and go to Add segment/s in the Row Properties.

-This will open the segmentation filter, where you can choose the specific segmentation of customers who should see the row in the campaign.
+This opens the segmentation filter, where you can choose the specific segmentation of customers who should see the row in the campaign.

 You can add multiple segments and choose the type of condition: